galaxyproject/SARS-CoV-2/genomics/global_platform/README.md

 ### Organize your data into a collection

-Collection is a way to represent arbitrarily large sets of samples as a single entity.
-It makes it very convenient for downstream analysis.
+Collections are a way to represent arbitrarily large sets of samples as a single entity, thus making downstream analysis very convenient.

 <div class="custom-block warning">If you uploaded data from SRA, it will already be organized as a collection!
 Go to the next step.</div>